Yambol Province

 Yambol (област Ямбол, oblast Yambol, former name Yambol okrug) is a province in southeastern Bulgaria, neighbouring Turkey to the south.
 It is named after its main city Yambol, while other towns include Straldzha, Bolyarovo and Elhovo.
-The province embraces a territory of 3,355.5 km2 that is divided into 5 municipalities with a total population, as of December 2009, of 138,429 inhabitants.
+The province embraces a territory of 3,355.5 km2 that is divided into five municipalities with a total population, as of December 2009, of 138,429.

 Municipalities

 The Yambol province (област, oblast) contains five municipalities (общини, obshtini; singular: община, obshtina).
 The following table shows the names of each municipality in English and Cyrillic, the main town or village (towns are shown in bold), and the population of each as of December 2009.

 History and background

 The motto of the town of Yambol is "Coming from the remote past, going to the future".
 Archaeological findings in the area date back to the year 6000 BC, to the time of Roman Emperor Diocletian's reign when the castle, called Diospolis, was built on the location of the present modern town.
 The best preserved historical sites, dating back to the fifteenth century, are the bazar "Bezisten" and the mosque "Esky Djamia", which have been restored and are functioning at present.
 Other historical sites of interest are the prehistoric tumulus by the village of Drama, the remains of Yambol Mediaeval castle and the Monastery of the Middle Ages in Voden.

 Yambol is home to the ancient settlement of Kabile, a national archaeological reserve and a nature preserved site, being the most important Thracian settlement in Bulgaria.
 In modern study of ancient Thrace it has already been proved that Kabile was the most prominent political, economic and religious centre from the first millennium BC.
 The archaeological investigations of the ancient city that have taken place in the last thirty years have revealed a great number of artefacts (stone inscriptions, coins, ceramic ware and remains of building activities) dating from times over a millennium long history.
 Most of the discovered artefacts have already been published and used as a data for archaeological and historical studies.